 Life insurance rates and eligibility are determined at the time of policy purchase.
-Bear in mind that for seniors looking to purchase a policy, rates are generally more expensive due to an increased risk profile, which factors in things like age, health, and the drug prescriptions you take to determine your insurance rate.
+Bear in mind that for seniors looking to purchase a policy, rates are generally more expensive due to an increased risk profile.
+Risk profiles factor in things like age, health, and the drug prescriptions you take to determine your insurance rate.

 Health is another area that impacts eligibility.
 Seniors with pre-existing health conditions may find it more difficult to get a life insurance policy.
 Examples of pre-existing conditions include:

 Pre-existing conditions may cause the policyholder an unexpected or early death, which increases the risk for insurance companies.
 As such, some insurers consider seniors with more serious pre-existing conditions to be ineligible for a policy.

 Insurance companies tend to charge more for coverage as applicants age to account for the increase in mortality risk.
 This means someone who is applying for $150,000 in coverage at 75 years old will pay more in premiums than someone who applies for that same amount of coverage at 45 years old.